-County Courts in New York are distributed in every county outside of the City.
+County Courts in the state are distributed in every county outside of the City.
 These courts are limited jurisdiction courts authorized to prosecute all criminal offenses committed within the county.
 They hear felony cases (that carries a punishment of more than one year in prison) along with civil suits of $25,000 or less.
-County Courts act as an appellate court for City Courts and Town and Village Court cases.
+These courts act as an appellate court for City Courts and Town and Village Courts.
 They have exclusive jurisdiction over felony matters although they share jurisdiction with City Courts and Justice Courts in regard to misdemeanors and other minor offenses.

-In many states, the Supreme Court is the highest court in the state and an appellate court.
-In this state, however, the Supreme Court is the highest trial court (outside of New York City) with general jurisdiction over all civil and criminal cases.
+In many states, this court is the highest court in the state and an appellate court.
+In this state, however, this court is the highest trial court (outside of New York City) with general jurisdiction over all civil and criminal cases.
 Typically, they hear cases that fall outside the jurisdiction of other courts.
 The types of cases they have exclusive jurisdiction over are domestic relations cases including divorce, annulment, child custody, and other related matters.
 They also handle equity suits, mortgage foreclosures, and injunctions.
 Along with those, they handle tort cases, real property cases, felonies and misdemeanors.

 New York’s Family Court, as the name indicates, has authority over family-related cases and the protection of children.
 They cannot, however, grant divorces, that needs to be handled at the Supreme Court level.
-However, the types of cases most often seen in Family Court are juvenile delinquency, adoption, foster care approvals and reviews, guardianship, children in need of services, domestic violence, child protective services, child custody, termination of parental rights, child abuse, and neglect and visitation and support.
-Family Courts are located in counties throughout the state.
+However, the types of cases most often seen in these courts are juvenile delinquency, adoption, foster care approvals and reviews, guardianship, children in need of services, domestic violence, child protective services, child custody, termination of parental rights, child abuse, and neglect and visitation and support.
+These courts are located in counties throughout the state.